 The contents of the Science and Discovery Center should be ever-changing according to the theme of your lesson.
 If you are studying autumn leaves, provide the children with a basket full of leaves, pine cones and acorns.
 The Science and Discovery Center is a great place to store sand and water boxes.
 Simply fill a plastic storage container with sand and another with water.
 Provide water toys for the children to play in the water.

 The Book Center should be stocked with a wide assortment of books for the children's enjoyment.
-Purchase books on tape or CD and provide a headset for the children to listen to.
+Purchase books on tape or CD and provide a headset for the children to utilize.
 In order to create a calm and cozy atmosphere for reading, you can also add a few oversize pillows and stuffed animals.

 In the Art Center, drawing paper should be made accessible to your students.
 Provide community crayons and markers as well as scrap paper to glue and cut.
-While coloring books should not be the focused activity in the art center, one or two should be made available for the children to color in.
+While coloring books should not be the focused activity in the Art Center, one or two should be made available for the children to color in.

 Set Up Circle Time

-The circle time area is equivalent to the family room or dining room of the home; it is where the whole class comes together and where all the action takes place.
+The Circle Time area is equivalent to the family room or dining room of the home; it is where the whole class comes together and where all the action takes place.
 Decorate the area with a calendar, birthday chart, color, letter and number charts and theme information according to the lesson plan.
-The circle time area should be an open area that will have room enough for the children to sit on the area rug and not be crowded when listening to a story or moving to music.
+The Circle Time area should be an open area that will have room enough for the children to sit on the area rug and not be crowded when listening to a story or moving to music.

 Set Up Seating Arrangements

 Kindergarteners should sit in an area of the room where they can see the teacher or the board at all times.
 Kindergarten children should sit at tables as opposed to desks only because it is easier for the teacher to work with a group of students when they are not confined to a single row of desks.